Mycophenolate Mofetil (MMF)

 What if I prefer not to take medicines during pregnancy?

 Your doctor will only prescribe medicines when necessary and will be happy to talk with you about any concerns that you might have.
-In women with transplants for whom mycophenolate treatment is stopped, it is very important that alternative anti-rejection drugs are taken during pregnancy.
-Alternative drug treatment may also be required in women who previously took mycophenolate for lupus or severe psoriasis to ensure that their condition is as well-controlled as possible and to avoid complications.
+If your MMF treatment is stopped, it is very important that you take alternative anti-rejection drugs during pregnancy to avoid complications for both you and your baby.

 Will my baby need extra monitoring?

 As part of routine antenatal care, most women will be offered a very detailed scan at around 20 weeks of pregnancy to check the baby’s development.
-Women who have taken mycophenolate in early pregnancy may be offered more focussed scanning on the areas of the baby’s body that can be affected by mycophenolate exposure, and may be offered additional checks of the baby’s wellbeing.
+Women who have taken MMF in early pregnancy may be offered this scan slightly earlier, with more focussed scanning on the areas of the baby’s body that can be affected by MMF exposure.

-Are there any risks to my baby if the father has used mycophenolate?
+Are there any risks to my baby if the father has used MMF?

-There is currently no evidence that mycophenolate used by the father can harm the baby through effects on the sperm.
-However, as a precaution, the manufacturer recommends that where the male partner is taking mycophenolate, pregnancy should be avoided during treatment and for three months after the drug is stopped.
-When a pregnancy is being planned and the male partner takes mycophenolate, he should speak to his specialist about whether changing medication is the best option.
+There is currently no evidence that MMF used by the father can harm the baby through effects on the sperm.
+However, as a precaution, the manufacturer recommends that where the female partner is taking MMF, pregnancy should be avoided during treatment and for three months after the drug is stopped.
+When a pregnancy is being planned and the male partner takes MMF, he should speak to his specialist about whether changing medication is the best option.

 Who can I talk to if I have questions?